Flourishing communities filled with dignity and hope

 Another massive challenge within the community was the lack of early childhood development.
 The community had a creche, but it had no ECD program, no formal government support, no trained teachers and was operating as a day care.

-In August 2016 we became officially registered as a non-profit organization which drew the attention of a single large donor who was very interested in the upliftment of both the creche and the greater community.
+In August 2016 Abounding Hope became officially registered as a non-profit organization which drew the attention of a single large donor who was very interested in the upliftment of both the creche and the greater community.

-Then in 2017 we were able to acquire a teacher with two assistants who after training started implementing the Brain Booster program.
-The creche currently hosts about 40 children between the ages of 3-5 at any one time.
+Thus in 2017 we were able to acquire a teacher with two assistants who, after training, once again started implementing the Brain Booster program.

-The creche was registered as its own NPO in 2018 and is managed by a creche committee that consists of members of the community.
+The creche was registered as its own NPO in 2018, is registered with the Department of Social Development, and is managed by a creche committee that consists of members of the community.

 Due to the success of our organization we have had the privilege of being able to create a documentary on the amazing work we are doing..